abhishekpanigrahi1996/ProgressiveDistillation/Readme.md

 ![](figures/spike_parity.png)

-imilar observations extend to PCFG and natural languages, where models are trained for masked prediction.
+Similar observations extend to PCFG and natural languages, where models are trained for masked prediction.
 Progressive distillation helps the student learn structures of the data, as measured by dependencies on n-grams and accuracy of PCFG non-terminal prediction.
 For PCFG, the teacher model exhibits 3 phases in the loss.
 The 2nd one resembles the phase transition in parity, during which the teacher provides an implicit curriculum via increased dependency on easy-to-learn short n-grams, and checkpoint in the middle of the phase transition is the most helpful.

 ![](figures/curr_pcfg.png)